andrew/ultimate-awesome/README.md

 - [awesome-attack-and-defense-in-nlp](https://github.com/zhjohnchan/awesome-attack-and-defense-in-nlp) - A curated list of attack and defense in NLP. :-).
 - [awesome-uniswap](https://github.com/0xperp/awesome-uniswap) - Collection of everything Uniswap.
 - [data-protection-list](https://github.com/adgellida/data-protection-list) - 🔒 Manual of resistance to surveillance capitalism - Based on Valentin Delacour version -  - Telegram group:  -
+- [awesomestardew](https://github.com/annesoares/awesomestardew) - A list of great things made by the community for the game Stardew Valley.
 - [my-awesome-mac-apps](https://github.com/antelle/my-awesome-mac-apps) -  List of macOS apps I love and use.
 - [awesome-web](https://github.com/aozora/awesome-web) - A collection of awesome things regarding the Web Design and Development-.
 - [awesome-bot](https://github.com/arasu01/awesome-bot) - A curated list of awesome Bots.